liwenjie119/curl-boringssl-android/README.md

 # openssl-curl-android

-Compile openssl and curl for Android
+Compiles curl (and dependencies - zlib, openssl ) for Android

 ## Prerequisites

-Make sure you have `Android NDK` installed.
+Linux

 And also necessary `autoconf` and `libtool` toolchains.